NoahHsu/noahhsu.github.io/docs/Developer Experience/Backstage/Three Ways to Solve CORS Issue in the Embed Swagger Page in Backstage.en.md

 ## Summary

-Using the three ways proposed in this article can solve the CORS issue with slight changes in the project or the Backstage app.
+Using three ways proposed in this article can solve the CORS issue with slight changes in the project or the Backstage app.
 This will bring more convenience when others integrate/try our API by reading on the Backstage.

-The developer portal is a very powerful tool to improve developers' experience,  but it also needs some effort to build some guidelines, plugins, or mechanisms on the portal App (i.e. Backstage), which can be done by a platform engineer team or task force.
+The developer portal is a very powerful tool to improve developers' experience,  but it also needs some effort to build some guidelines, plugins, or mechanisms on the portal App (i.e. Backstage), which can be done by a platform engineering team or task force.
 After the hard work, you will find it very worthy to have a well-done developer portal.

 ### reference
 - CORS problem: [https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors)